 Topic Misconception/ Myth Scientific fact x) Accounts of Darwin's theory generally appear under the heading of evolution in textbooks.
-(Rees , 2007) 24 Darwin did not use the word 'evolution'in print until the sixth edition (1872) of his book, On the Origin of Species by means of Natural Selection . xi) Darwin created the concept 'survival of the fittest'.
-(Rees, 2007) 24 ed the concept The expression 'survival of the fittest' was coined by Herbert Spencer in his litest'.
-Principles of Biology in 1864, five years after the publication of the book, On the Origin of Species by means of Natural Selection.
-Darwin had used this expression for the first time in 1868 in his book, The Variation of Animals and Plants under Domestication (Desmond and Moore, 1991)25.
-Darwin had used this expression for the first time in the fifth edition (1869) of his book, On the Origin of Species by means of Natural Selection. xii)Darwin travelled around the world on HMS Beagle and published On the Origin of Species by means of Natural Selection on his return to England.
-(Rees, 2007) 24 travelled around the Darwin returned to England in 1836.
-He published his book only in 1859, a HMS Beagle and long 23 years after he returned to England.
-On the Origin of means of Natural on his return to $(Rees, 2007)^{24}$ xiii) Darwin recognised the evolutionary significance of the adaptations shown by the Galapagos finches (Rees , 2007) 24 Darwin had great difficulty telling the finches in the Galapagos Islands apart and mixed up the samples of birds collected from different islands.
-(Desmond and Moore, 1991) 25 .
+(Rees, 2007)24 Darwin did not use the word 'evolution'in print until the sixth edition (1872) of his book, On the Origin of Species by means of Natural Selection. xi) Darwin created the concept 'survival of the fittest'.
+(Rees, 2007) 24 id the concept The expression 'survival of the fittest' was coined by Herbert Spencer in his Principles of Biology in 1864, five years after the publication of the book, On the Origin of Species by means of Natural Selection.
+Darwin had used this and Plants under Domestication (Desmond and Moore, 1991) 25 .
+Darwin had used this expression for the first time in the fifth edition (1869) of his book, On the Origin of Species by means of Natural Selection.
+(Williams, 2000) 26 ; (Boyle and Senior, 2002) 27 xii) Darwin travelled around the world on HMS Beagle and published On the Origin of Species by means of Natural Selection on his return to England.
+(Rees, 2007) 24 xii) Darwin travelled around the Darwin returned to England in 1836.
+He published his book only in 1859, a world on HMS Beagle and long 23 years after he returned to England.
+Species by means of Natural Selection on his return to England.
+(Rees, 2007) 24 xiii) Darwin recognised the evolutionary significance of the adaptations shown by the Galapagos finches (Rees, 2007) 24 reognised the Darwin had great difficulty telling the finches in the Galapagos Islands apart inficance of the and mixed up the samples of birds collected from different islands.
+(Desmond nown by the and Moore, 1991) 25 .
 He could not separate them into species and did not appreciate the significance of the shapes of their bills.
-Darwin believed that the group contained finches, wrens, 'Gross-beaks' and 'Icteruses'.
+Darwin believed that the (Rees, 2007) 24 group contained finches, wrens, 'Gross-beaks' and 'Icteruses'.

-He did not considered these specimens to be particularly important.
+Topic Misconception/ Myth Scientific fact He did not considered these specimens to be particularly important.
 He had no sense that they were members of a closely related group with bills adapted to the exploitation of particular niches (Desmond and Moore , 1991) 25 .
 It was John Gould, Superintendent of stuffed birds at the Zoological Society, who recognized that the specimens represented 12 species of closely related finches (Gould , 1837) 28 .
 It was only later that Darwin appreciated the evolutionary significance of the finches.
-The more detailed work on resource utilisation by Galapagos finches was undertaken much later, principally by $David Lack (Lack, 1947)^{29}$. xiv) Dar evolution b win discovered y Natural Selection.
-McComas, 1997) 30 win discovered There is little doubt that Charles Darwin was the dominant force in the discov- y Natural Selection. ery of the mechanism of evolution, but he certainly did not do it alone and might McComas, 1997) 30 on thave done it at all except for an interesting convergence of people and events.
+The more detailed work on resource utilisation by Galapagos finches was undertaken much later, principally by $DavidLack(Lack, 1947)^{29}$. xiv) Darwin discovered evolution by Natural Selection.
+(McComas, 1997) 30 viv) Darwin discovered There is little doubt that Charles Darwin was the dominant force in the discovered ery of the mechanism of evolution, but he certainly did not do it alone and might not have done it at all except for an interesting convergence of people and events.
 Darwin returned from his voyage, reviewed the conclusions of the experts analyzing his collections.
 He also read Malthus' work on population growth and started his own notebooks (Darwin , C.R. , 1960-61) 31 on what he called the "species question."
 He wrote two manuscripts in 1842 and 1844 detailing his early thoughts about descent with modification.
 (Darwin , C.R. , 1986) 32 Ten years later in 1854 Darwin read a paper in the magazine Annals and Magazine of Natural History from a young naturalist working in Southeast Asia named Alfred Russel Wallace.
-In this paper, Wallace (1855) outlined his view thus, Every species has come into existence coincident both in space and time with a meaning closely allied success (Wallace 1855) 33
+In this paper, Wallace (1855) outlined his view thus, Every species has come into existence coincident both in space and time with a pre-existing closely allied species.
+(Wallace, 1855) 33